 During these 7 months, a person can sign up for original Medicare, which includes Part A hospital insurance and Part B medical insurance.
 A person can also enroll in Medicare Part D, prescription drug coverage, during this period.

-During the GEP, a person can also change their Advantage plan, or switch from an Advantage plan to original Medicare.
+During the GEP, a person can also change their Advantage plan or switch from an Advantage plan to original Medicare.
 However, a person cannot go from original Medicare to an Advantage plan.

-This OEP is also known as the annual enrollment period (AEP), and a person can switch between Advantage plans, or change from original Medicare to an Advantage plan.
+During this time, a person can make changes to their healthcare coverage.
+They can switch between Advantage plans or change from original Medicare to an Advantage plan.

 A person enrolled in original Medicare can also enroll or drop the Medicare Part D plan, which is prescription drug coverage.